open511/Open511API/context.md

 Open North will also develop open source software to publish road events so that public bodies (mainly small entities) will not need to develop brand new software to publish this information.

-## Collaborators {#collaborators}
+## Funding and Collaborators {#collaborators}

+Financial support for the project is provided by [GeoConnections](http://geoconnections.nrcan.gc.ca/), a national collaborative initiative led by National Resources Canada.
+GeoConnections supports the integration and use of Canadian Geospatial Data Infrastructure (CGDI), an on-line resource that improves the sharing, access and use of open geospatial information.

 The initial collaborators on this project were the [Ministry of Transportation and Infrastruture of British Columbia](http://www.gov.bc.ca/tran/), the [City of Ottawa](http://ottawa.ca/), the [City of Montréal](http://ville.montreal.qc.ca/), the [City of Repentigny](http://www.ville.repentigny.qc.ca/), the [Living Lab of Montréal](http://www.livinglabmontreal.org/), the [International Institute of Logistics of Montréal](http://www.iilm.ca/), [InstantGeo](http://www.instantgeo.com/), [David Eaves](http://eaves.ca/) and [Nicolas Saunier](http://n.saunier.free.fr/saunier/) from [École Polytechnique de Montréal](http://www.polymtl.ca/).

-We are also working closely with the [Metropolitan Transportation Commission of San Francisco Bay Area](http://www.mtc.ca.gov/) (which is coordinating the [511.org](http://511.org/) project) and other actors in the 511 and transportation sector.

 ## Governance {#governance}

-The specification design is led by Open North with a consensus-based decision making process to include collaborators.
+The specification design is led by Open North and MTC with a consensus-based decision making process to include collaborators.
 With the public release of the specification, any organization that would like to collaborate is encouraged to do so.
-Do not hesitate to [contact](mailto:open511@opennorth.ca) Open North or contribute to the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511) and [submit comments and issues](https://github.com/opennorth/Open511API/issues).
+Do not hesitate to contribute to the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511) and [submit comments and issues](https://github.com/opennorth/Open511API/issues).

 Once the specification is stable, we plan to submit Open511 to a relevant standardization body in order to ensure stability and evolution capabilities.